 Particular attention will be given to instructional design for the inclusive and co-teaching classrooms; special education identification and assessment practices; classroom management and behavioral interventions; foundations of research with an emphasis on action research; and applied behavioral analysis for severe stereotypical behavior.

-Transitional B certification is a full New York state teaching certification that allows qualified MAT students to seek employment as teachers of record after just one year in the program.
+Transitional B certification is a full New York State teaching certification that allows qualified students to seek employment as teachers of record after just one year in the program.
 First-year requirements include successful completion of:

-- 18 credits of introductory MAT in Special Education coursework
+- 18 credits of introductory Special Education coursework

 - Child Abuse, School Violence, Autism, & DASA training

-- any general-education or liberal arts and sciences course deficiencies identified at admission
+- any liberal arts and sciences course deficiencies identified at admission

-During the second and third years of the Transitional B certification pathway, students may continue their MAT coursework while working as a full or part-time 1-6 special education teacher in a New York state school2.
-In this setting, students will be mentored by MAT faculty members and networked with other Transitional B certification teachers across the state.
+During the second and third years of the Transitional B certification pathway, students may continue their coursework while working as a full or part-time 1-6 special education teacher in a New York State school2.
+In this setting, students will be mentored by faculty members and networked with other Transitional B certification teachers across the state.
 The program culminates in the Mentored Teaching Capstone course.
-In addition to completing the 45-credit MAT program, students must pass the final New York State Certification Exam (Students with Disabilities CST) and the edTPA portfolio assessment in order to qualify for Initial certification.
+In addition to completing the 45-credit program, students must pass the Students with Disabilities CST Exam in order to qualify for Initial certification.

 Suggested Enrollment Sequence